sashalai64/JavaScript-RPG/README.md

 # JavaScript-RPG

+## Description
 This is a role-playing mini game.
-Follow the instructions to play.
+Follow the in-game instructions to play.

+## How to Run
+You can open and run this project  in **[Replit](replit.com/@sashalai/JavaScript-RPG)** without installing any packages.